 Help in a crisis during Coronavirus COVID-19 pandemic

-Please note we are still open and working however due to the COVID-19 situation our therapy delivery model has changed to either telephone or online.
-We are currently piloting video conferencing too and hope this will be available for many patients within a couple of weeks.
+Please note we are still open and working however due to the COVID-19 situation our therapy delivery model has changed to either telephone, online or video conferencing.

 How to refer

-You may be eligible for help if you are aged 16 or over and registered with a GP practice in Leicestershire County or Rutland.
-You can contact your GP who may arrange a referral to Let's Talk-Wellbeing, alternatively you can self-refer by one of the options below.
-Please note referrals should be made online wherever possible.
-However you can call if you prefer, number below.
+You may be eligible for help if you are aged 16 or over and registered with a GP practice in Leicester, Leicestershire and Rutland.
+You can self-refer by one of the options below or contact your GP who may arrange a referral to Let's Talk-Wellbeing.

-- Email email@example.com to contact someone who can take your details and arrange an appointment for you.
-We offer clinics in many places across Leicestershire and Rutland, please state where you would prefer to be seen.
+- Email: We will take your details and arrange an appointment for you.
+We offer clinics in many places across Leicester, Leicestershire and Rutland, please state where you would prefer to be seen:

-- Download, print and complete the self referral form (in the leaflet below) for the Leicestershire and Rutland Let's Talk-Wellbeing Service and post to:
+- Post: Download, print and complete the self referral form in this leaflet and post it to the address given on the form.

 What will happen once I have been referred?